-More than just a railway station, work at Maungawhau will create a sustainable, natural environment and inclusive public spaces that enhance the experience for locals and visitors alike.
+More than just a train station, streetscape work around Maungawhau Station will create a sustainable, natural environment and inclusive public spaces that enhance the experience for locals and visitors alike.

 Streetscaping provides the finishing touches that make an area functional and attractive.
-Around Maungawhau Station, this will include new footpaths and paving, planting, lighting, seating, road surfacing, and safety measures like pedestrian crossings and speed tables.
+Around Maungawhau Station, this includes new footpaths and paving, planting, lighting, seating, road surfacing, carparking and safety measures like narrowed roads, pedestrian crossings and speed tables.

 -